 In my view, Reason 2 is actually the most potent in explaining government apathy towards climate change.
 I suspect few in the political class even begin to understand why they are constrained within a particular social contract.
 It is the social contract by which all countries have attained affluence (no exceptions).
 It is the formula of affluence reduced to its elements.
 Yet it is so little appreciated that few enjoying the comfortable, secure living standards of rich nations understand they are inside a bubble of delusion.
 Why would they want to understand that?

-The social contract started to evolve in the nineteenth century as railways extended opportunities for travel down through the social strata.
+The social contract started to evolve in the nineteenth century as railways extended opportunities for travel to those who previously could not afford it.
 And higher incomes for the working classes meant more taxation from the working class: they could not be ignored totally.
 Then in the USA early in the twentieth century, the combination of a continental oil industry, the petrol engine and mass production yielded a social revolution: a new working class rich enough to afford things like private cars, mortgages, and foreign holidays.
 They could buy the same specification of petrol in New York as in Los Angeles, so they could travel where they liked without fear of running dry.
 What really gave the social contract of affluence a boost was the aftermath of World War Two, when economists were at their wits’ ends as to how to lift a world in ruins to the US lifestyle.

-Transform the expectations of the people by advertising houses, cars, foreign holidays and cheap credit.
+The answer was: transform the expectations of the people by advertising houses, cars, foreign holidays and cheap credit.
 Pump in lots of oil.
-Ignore all those children pulped by “adults” playing with dangerous toys.
+Ignore all those children pulped by ‘adults’ playing with dangerous toys.
 Ignore the abuse of power required to secure the vast oil supplies devoured by affluence.
 Stamp on trade unions (US, UK) or else co-opt them into the boardroom (DE, CH).
 Extract resultant wealth via the stock market or equivalent concentration of commercial interest.
-This has been the foundation of the remarkable rise of living standards since 1945 in the countries that fought in WW2 and one or two others (notably Taiwan and Korea).
+This has been the foundation of the remarkable rise of living standards since 1945 in the countries that fought in WW2.
+Later, a few other countries joined the affluence club (notably Taiwan and Korea).
 After collapse of the Soviet Union, the club expanded vastly.

 Stock markets have acted as magnifying glasses, focusing wealth into the pockets of those with the biggest pockets.
-For instance, an individual investing £1 in the UK stock market in 1980 would have seen its value rise by between 20 and 60 by 2015 (depending on the investment strategy).
-Whereas per-capita GDP approximately doubled (in real terms) or increased six-fold (nominal terms) in the same period.
+For instance, an individual investing £1 in the UK stock market in 1980 would have seen their investment grow to between £20 and £60 by 2015 (depending on the investment strategy).
+Whereas, per-capita GDP only doubled (in real terms) or increased six-fold (nominal terms) in the same period.
 In effect, the stock markets are a gearbox for the already-wealthy to get richer at up to ten times the rate of the ordinary population.
 That is how the rich get richer.
 The more surplus wealth you have to invest, the faster you get even richer.

 The social contract is almost never explicity stated.
 Mrs Thatcher was rare in being quite unabashed in her advice to Augusto Pinochet (who was baffled by the docility of the UK population under the yoke of the City).
 Let every couple have a decent home, let each home have a car, and you shall have a docile population.
 And so this has proved (well, most of the time).

 The social contract is more readily observed through its action (and inaction).
-Is it coincidence that the most enthusiastic early proponents of “cars for the people” were dictatorships?
-Factually, the first motorways (or whatever they call them in your country) were built in Italy, the Soviet Union and Germany in the 1920s and 1930s.
-Ostensibly they had a military purpose, but Hitler in particular understood the political significance of “cars for all”.
+Is it coincidence that the most enthusiastic early proponents of ‘cars for the people’ were dictatorships?
+Factually, the first motorways (or whatever they call them in your country) were built in Italy, the Soviet Union and Germany.
+Ostensibly they had a military purpose, but Hitler in particular understood the political significance of ‘cars for all’.
 His regime made great efforts to produce a car cheap enough for ordinary families to afford.
 The reason it did not happen is because 1930s Germany just did not contain the extent of household wealth to provide a market for mass motorisation.
 Contrary to popular belief, no private German citizen received a Volkswagen prior to World War 2.
 However, working class Germans did enjoy cheap foreign holidays aboard Nazi liners in the Kraft Durch Freude program (Strength Through Joy).

-Concerning inaction, one of the most extraordinary social phenomena of the twentieth century was the indifference of governments and their citizens to deaths by and in motor traffic.
-It is largely forgotten in “advanced” nations today that once upon a time road deaths – especially of children – were routine personal experiences.
+Concerning inaction, one of the most extraordinary social phenomena of the last century has been the indifference of governments and their citizens to deaths by motor traffic.
+It is largely forgotten in ‘advanced’ nations today that once upon a time road deaths – especially of children – were routine personal experiences.
 Everyone knew someone who had lost a parent in a crash.
-Deaths of school children were solemn but not exceptional events at morning assembly.
-The UK escaped comparatively mildly, with “only” 8,000 deaths at the maximum in the late 1960s.
+Deaths of children were solemn but not exceptional events at school assembly.
+The UK escaped comparatively mildly, with ‘only’ 8,000 deaths at the maximum in the late 1960s.
 In France, the figure was 22,000.
 In West Germany, even higher, 25,000.
 So why did people put up with it?
 Why were juries so reluctant to condemn obvious cases of manslaughter?
 Rafts of specialist legislation have been passed in the UK in an attempt to rectify the situation, yet justice for victims of road crime remains elusive (I advise a visit to the website of Roadpeace if you wish further details).

 So there we have our modern situation.
 We have a problem of climate change, overwhelmingly due to the lifestyle choices of less than 10% of the global population (90% of the global population do not access the affluent lifestyle and therefore their contribution to climate change is rather limited).
-The problem has been well-analysed by scientific study, and recommendations for the solution have been defined as targets for CO2 emission reduction.
+The problem has been well-analysed by scientific study and recommendations for the solution have been defined as targets for CO2 emission reduction.
 The application of these targets would certainly not harm anyone.
-On the contrary, it would greatly benefit public health if we lived in compact, flatted suburbs, eating a diet with little meat, travelling by public transport, cycling and walking, with the blight of heaving motor traffic removed and children free to roam again.
+On the contrary, it would greatly benefit public health if we lived in compact, flatted suburbs, eating a diet with little meat, and got about mostly by public transport, cycling or walking.
+Children would be free to roam again.
 It all sounds rather pleasant.
 As for restrictions on air travel, well, if X million people do not enhance their risk of skin cancer by lying on a beach, has that harmed humanity?

 The prescriptions of meeting climate change do not appear overly punishing, given the consequences of doing nothing, so why are governments doing nothing?